 Q: About the Horeka solution… How is it positioned and how have things evolved for this digital product?

-2022 will be the year in which we set out to double the Horeka business figures – and we have every reason to believe that we will achieve this goal.
+2022 was the year in which we set out to double the Horeka business figures – and we have every reason to believe that we will achieve this goal.

 Q: What’s your role in this project?